 The South Atlantic Fishery Management Council is one of eight regional fishery management councils in the U.S. established by Congress in 1976 through the Magnuson-Stevens Fishery Conservation and Management Act to manage fisheries within U.S. federal waters.

 The Magnuson-Stevens Fishery Conservation and Management Act (MSA) is the primary law governing marine fisheries management in the U.S. Approved in 1976, the MSA extended the U.S. jurisdiction of fisheries out to 200 miles and established the eight regional fishery management councils, creating a transparent and public fishery management process.
-The councils must follow the guidance outlined through the MSA, including 10 National Standards to promote sustainable fisheries management.
+The councils must follow the guidelines outlined through the MSA, including 10 National Standards and Rules of Conduct to promote sustainable and ethical fisheries management.

 - Developing and amending fishery management plans for approval/implementation by the National Marine Fisheries Service (NMFS) on behalf of the Secretary of Commerce